-We have analyzed the low-energy regime of two 2D Dirac materials, phosphorene and silicene, under the influence of external perpendicular magnetic and electric fields.
-The electric field is used to tune the band gap (Dirac mass) and to control the appearance of edge currents in the TI phase.
-We visualize the structure of the edge and first Landau levels using different information-theoretic measures as a function of the electric field in the vicinity of the TPT.
-In particular, we use a representation of edge and first LL states in terms of coherent states in phase space (the Husimi function).
-We show that the entanglement between the band and Landau sectors is much higher in the TI phase.
-Under this perspective, we evidence a close analogy between the TI phase of 2D Dirac materials (in particular, phosphorene and silicene) and the superradiant phase of atom-field interaction systems (in particular, the Rabi-Dicke and Jaynes-Cummings models).
+We have analyzed the low energy regime of two 2D Dirac materials like phosphorene and silicene under the influence of external perpendicular magnetic and electric fields.
+The electric field is used to tune the band gap (Dirac mass) and to control the appearance of edge currents in the topological insulator phase.
+We visualize the structure of the edge and first Landau levels using different information-theoretic measures, as a function of the electric field in the vicinity of the topological phase transition.
+In particular, we use a representation of edge and first LL states in terms of coherent states in phase-space (the Husimi function).
+We show that the entanglement between the band and Landau sectors is much higher in the topological insulator phase.
+Under this perspective, we evidence a close analogy between the topological insulator phase of 2D Dirac materials (in particular,